Dvlv/Pyle/README.md

 }
 ```

+See the examples folder for a detailed example

 ##Importing
 - Pyle requires a main.pyle file with a list of .pyle files to parse
 - You can create multiple files and import them all in your main.pyle file with `@import filename.pyle` (one per line)